thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 Transformers have revolutionized the world of AI, powering models like GPT, BERT, and T5.
 But what actually goes on inside these models?

-In this blog post, we'll demystify the transformer architecture by walking through each component, how they relate to one another, and give practical examples to help you understand how it all fits together.
+In this blog post, we’ll explore the motivation behind transformers, the three main architectural variants (full transformer, encoder-only, and decoder-only), their best applications, and how each component works — with practical examples and diagrams.

 ---